General Terms & Conditions

 The facilities of CDTC are located on the Curaçao Sea Aquarium premises and are surrounded by seawater.
 The CTC Programs are conducted in and near (open) seawater with all risks connected to that fact, including the risk of drowning.

 Patients are obligated to wear a life jacket or buoyancy device during the participation in the Therapy Program and Special swim, which life jacket or buoyancy device will be supplied by CDTC, during the parts of the CDTC Programs in and/or near (open) water.
-Subject to the fact whether a Participant in the Family swim and/or Siblingsprogram is a proficient swimmer, CDTC reserves the right to demand the use by that Participant of a life jacket or buoyancy device.
-The Principal is responsible to assess whether or not a child can participate in the specific activity planned for the Siblingsprogram and/or Family swim.
+Subject to the fact whether a Participant in the Dolphin Experience and/or Siblingsprogram is a proficient swimmer, CDTC reserves the right to demand the use by that Participant of a life jacket or buoyancy device.
+The Principal is responsible to assess whether or not a child can participate in the specific activity planned for the Siblingsprogram and/or Dolphin Experience.

 Principal is responsible for continuously supervising the Patient in the Therapy program and to ensure that Patient cannot come in the vicinity of (open) water unsupervised.
 CDTC does not accept any responsibility for damage caused by contact of Patient with seawater.